Dan Desdunes: New Orleans Civil Rights Activist and "The Father of Negro Musicians of Omaha"

 Jazz critic and historian George Lipsitz has observed that "established histories of jazz tend to focus on a select group of individual geniuses in only a few cities."
-This group includes figures such as Duke Ellington, Count Basie, and Charlie Parker; and those "few cities" are New Orleans, Kansas City, Chicago, and New York.
-Lipsitz contends that many of the artists and cities that have been neglected in general surveys of jazz history merit attention and that Omaha, Nebraska, is one such place.
+This group includes figures such as Duke Ellington, Count Basie, and Charlie Parker; and those few cities are New Orleans, Kansas City, Chicago, and New York.
+Lipsitz contends that many artists and cities that have been neglected in general surveys of jazz history merit attention and that Omaha, Nebraska, is one such place.
 Before the end of the dance band era, around 1960, many black musicians came to Omaha in order to develop their talents and try to work their way into big name bands.

-Desdunes was born in New Orleans in 1873 to an upper-middle class Creole family with a penchant for public service and for notoriety.
+Desdunes was born in New Orleans in 1873 to an upper-middle class Creole family with a penchant for public service and notoriety.
 His grandfather, Jeremiah Desdunes, came from Haiti and his grandmother, Henrietta, was originally from Cuba.
 Dan's father, Rodolphe Lucien Desdunes, was born in New Orleans in 1849.
 Rodolphe was a writer who, in 1911, published Nos Hommes et Notre Histoire, a book about the history and the culture of Creoles in Louisiana.
 Therein, Rodolphe highlighted the achievements of several successful Creoles.
 This work has been translated and reprinted many times, most recently in 2009.

 In 1890, the Louisiana Legislature enacted the Separate Car Act, which required railway companies to provide separate passenger cars for whites and blacks.
-It also required the railroads to halt physically anyone who attempted to enter a car reserved for persons of another race.
+It also required the railroads to physically halt anyone who attempted to enter a car reserved for persons of another race.
 After the Comité des Citoyens decided to challenge this law's enforcement in interstate travel, Dan Desdunes volunteered, in February 1892, to violate this act.
-Desdunes was one-eighth black, and according to Louisiana law, legally classified as "colored," which meant he was forbidden to ride in any "white" railroad passenger car.
-Desdunes' skin color was light enough that he was able to pass as white and gain admission to a "white only" coach.
+Desdunes was one-eighth black, and according to Louisiana law, legally classified as colored, which meant he was forbidden to ride in any white railroad passenger car.
+Desdunes' skin color was light enough that he was able to pass as white and gain admission to a white only coach.
 The Comité des Citoyens was so certain that Desdunes would pass for white that it hired private detectives to arrest him in order to ensure that the committee could challenge the Separate Car Act in court.
 Dan Desdunes spent no time in jail because he was immediately bailed out by the committee.
 After a short trial, he was acquitted.
 Justice John Howard Ferguson ruled that enforcement of the Separate Car Act upon interstate travel was unconstitutional because only the federal government had the authority to regulate interstate commerce.